COVESA/dlt-daemon/doc/dlt_design_specification.md

 During register of a context of the application, the following things occur:

 - Auto-initialize DLT user library, if necessary
-- Check, if context was already registered, if not , dynamically increment if required, the context array in step size DLT_USER_CONTEXT_ALLOC_SIZE, typically 500.
+- Check, if context was already registered, if not, dynamically increment if required, the context array in step size DLT_USER_CONTEXT_ALLOC_SIZE, typically 500.
 Then store one entry for the new context to internal context array.
 - Send message DLT_REGISTER_CONTEXT to DLT daemon

 #### Unregister context and application